Sylvan LaCue: 2014–2016: WiseUp Music and Far From Familiar

-Sylvan also announced that he would be dropping a project titled Far From Familiar.
+LaCue also announced that he would be dropping a project titled Far From Familiar.
 The album is a direct sequel to "Searching Sylvan" and is produced by WiseUp's in-house production team, The Marvels.
 In November 2015, he released The Watcher 3 to herald his return and offer an unapologetic and observant report on the current state of the industry.
 A little over week, Studio City appeared.
 Both were received well by fans and blogs alike.

-On December 15, 2015, Sylvan announced the EP Evangeline, which was scheduled to be released for free, on December 18, 2015.
-The EP is a "love story" according to Sylvan, that takes place after the events of his upcoming project, Far From Familiar.
+On December 15, 2015, LaCue announced the EP Evangeline, which was scheduled to be released for free, on December 18, 2015.
+The EP is a "love story" according to LaCue, that takes place after the events of his upcoming project, Far From Familiar.

-In anticipation of the new project, Sylvan released Fall From Grace, the first official single on February 4, 2016, via Complex Magazine.
+In anticipation of the new project, LaCue released Fall From Grace, the first official single on February 4, 2016, via Complex Magazine.
 The song was originally titled So Help Me God before being renamed the night before in response to Kanye's indecisiveness over his album title.
-Sylvan revealed the inspiration behind the song on his Twitter following its release.
+LaCue revealed the inspiration behind the song on his Twitter following its release.
 I wrote "Fall From Grace" at the lowest time of my life last year....That song is all about asking God to save me from myself.
 Imagine feeling invincible & knowing you're doing all the wrong things & thinking all the wrong thoughts.
 That's what "Fall From Grace" is.
 Far From Familiar was released on April 8, 2016.